Credit One Bank: Sponsorships

-Reception

-In 2020, The Ascent (a service of The Motley Fool) gave a one star review to the Credit One Platinum credit card, praising the bank for making the card available to customers with poor credit and for offering cash-back incentives, while criticizing the card's complicated application process and high fees.

-As of a January 2022 performance review, the Office of the Comptroller of the Currency rated Credit One Bank as "Outstanding" in its Community Reinvestment Act performance evaluation."

-As of September 2024, the Better Business Bureau's (BBB) profile for Credit One Bank noted its accreditation by the BBB with a rating of A+, but the company held a customer review score of 1.1 out of 5 stars.

-In 2025, Forbes Advisor gave a five star review to the Credit One Wander card, praising its rewards on purchases and accessibility to borrowers with average credit scores.

-Controversy
+Legal issues

 In 2001, to settle an investigation by the Office of the Comptroller of the Currency, the bank repaid $4 million to customers who cancelled their cards after realizing that the credit limit that they received, after paying annual fees and security deposits, was too low to make any purchases.

 In 2004, the bank paid $10 million for allegedly encouraging people to charge security deposits to new cards, leaving them almost no available credit.
 In both cases, the bank did not admit wrongdoing.

 In 2015, a lawsuit was filed after a customer received 465 robocalls from the bank, in violation of the Telephone Consumer Protection Act, for debt collection of $657 in debt.
 In 2020, plaintiff was awarded $232,000, or $500 per call.

-In January 2019, Riverside County, California district attorney Mike Hestrin attorney began an investigation of a third-party vendor of Credit One for making harassing debt collection calls in violation of California law.
+In January 2019, Riverside County, California district attorney Mike Hestrin began an investigation of a third-party vendor of Credit One for making harassing debt collection calls in violation of California law.
 The bank sued the district attorney, claiming that this matter was in the jurisdiction of the Office of the Comptroller of the Currency.

 A lawsuit filed in 2020 alleged that Credit One Bank was in violation of the Truth in Lending Act, following a practice of frequently failing to post customer payments to their accounts within the required and or expected time frame unless the customer pays an "express payment" fee.
 In 2021, the case was referred to arbitration.

 In June 2022, a bankruptcy judge found Credit One Bank liable to roughly 288,000 credit card customers for attempting to collect debts after such debts were discharged via bankruptcies.
 In January 2024, the bank filed to decertify the class action status of the case.

 In 2023, the bank was sued for reporting disputed information to credit reporting agencies.
 Summary judgement was granted in favor of the bank, which was appealed.